 Many financial experts classify good debt as borrowed money for things that appreciate in value, such as a house, education or personal investments such as equities or mutual funds.
 Bad debt, on the other hand, is money you borrow for things that often quickly go down in value such as clothing, electronic goods, or even a new car.
-The purchase of disposable items or durable goods with credit cards, especially those with high-interest, and not paying off the full balance are almost always considered bad debt.
+The purchase of disposable items or durable goods with credit cards, especially those with high-interest, and not paying off the full balance is almost always considered bad debt.

 Some financial experts go beyond just considering appreciating or depreciating assets.
 For example, paying with pre-tax dollars often presents opportunities for tax deductions and will fall into the good debt category.
-Paying for items with after tax income especially credit card bills, usually but not always, fits in with bad debt.
+Paying for items with after-tax income especially credit card bills, usually but not always, fits in with bad debt.

 But classifying debt is certainly not an exact science.
 Plenty of arguments and grey areas emerge.
 Buying a car and obtaining finance may be classified as bad debt to some, but what if you absolutely need the vehicle to go to work, take your kids to hockey practice or even drive instead of paying for air travel on a family vacation?

-Also, there are plenty of great credit card reward programs available for consumers and some that charge low interest rates.
+Also, there are plenty of great credit card reward programs available for consumers and some that charge low-interest rates.
 The money spent using credit cards on sensible purchases can eventually earn free airline tickets, cash back or free gasoline.